bazilinskyy/wordsforsound/README.md

 [index_img]: /static/img/screenshot_index.png "Homepage of client"
 <p align="center">*Figure 2*.
 Example of homepage of client.</p>

+The horizontal menu contains the search input field.
+The input becomes hidden on small window sizes.

 #### Projects
 New projects can be added at `add_project`.
 Project cannot be deleted.